BardisRenos/QnR/README.md

 ```
 \c
 ```
-Finally, to see the db tables then
+Finally, to see the db tables then type:
 ```
 \dt
 ```